Pacita Complex National High School: Paciklaban

 Paciklaban is a celebration during the school's annual Foundation Day.
 It is portmanteau between the Filipino word, pasiklaban, meaning "show down", and Pacitians, the school's nickname.
 It is the highlight event during the celebration of the founding anniversary.
 This is to showcase the talents of Pacitians in singing, dancing and playing Instruments.
-Unfortunately, the Paciklaban is still cancelled starting in 2020, due to COVID-19, as of school year 2022-2023.
+The annual Paciklaban returned in 2023 after its cancellation in 2020, due to COVID-19.